cscorley/dissertation/chapters/2_related/1_tr.md

 causes each document to express less topics while raising $\alpha$ causes documents to relate to more topics.

+To search in LDA, we transform a query document $q$ into a topic probability distribution, similiar to LSI.
+First, we vectorize $q$ into a vector of term weights, as in VSM.
+Next, we *infer* from the model the topic probability distribution for the query.
+Afterwards, we use this distribution to make pairwise comparisons against all documents of $\theta$.

-@Girolami-Kaban_2003 show that pLSI and LDA are equivalent under a uniform Dirichlet prior. @Hoffman-etal_2010 introduce a version of LDA which is online.
+@Hoffman-etal_2010 introduce a version of LDA which is online.
 @Zhai-Boyd-Graber_2013 introduce an extension of LDA in which the model also does not need to know about the corpus vocabulary prior to training.
+The Hierarchical Dirichlet Process (HDP) [@Teh-etal_2006] is a similar model, in that it does not not need to have a pre-determined number of topics set.

 ## Text Retrieval for Software {#related-software-TR}